India’s sugar exports seen a fifth lower than earlier estimate - trade body

 To reduce that debt and pare rising inventories, the government has approved a subsidy of 10,448 rupees ($137.5) a tonne for exports of 6 million tonnes in the 2019/20 season ending on Sept.
 30.

+In response, authorities have imposed travel restrictions and banned big gatherings for weddings or religious events, cutting sugar demand.

+“Sugar industry is in crisis.
+Exports are not happening.
+Local demand is falling.
+We can’t pay cane farmers promised price,” said Thombare.

-Reporting by Rajendra Jadhav; Editing by Emelia Sithole-Matarise
+Reporting by Rajendra Jadhav; Editing by Emelia Sithole-Matarise and Louise Heavens